Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 | Year of Plenty | Take any 2 resources from the bank |

-- Names: Library, Market, Chapel, University, Great Hall
+- Examples include Library, Market, Chapel, University, and Great Hall

 Part 5: Special Achievements